Long Island University

-- Long Island, NY, New York City, NY, New Jersey
+- Long Island, NY; New York City, NY; and New Jersey

 - Flexible summer rotation opportunities – ✅

-- DEIJ speakers/activities are included in our Journal Club/GC Seminar, and as a part of our curriculum.
+DEIJ speakers/activities are included in our journal/GC Seminar, and as part of our curriculum.

-- Leadership started a new online initiative to help diversify the genetic counseling profession.
-This initiative was developed with the students and one of the LIU faculty members.
+Leadership started a new online initiative to help diversify the genetic counseling profession.
+This initiative was developed with the students and of LIU faculty members.
 The pilot was introduced to the undergraduate students at LIU Post and Brooklyn campuses.
-The leadership is also working with Syracuse University to introduce this initiative next academic year.
-This summer it was included in the H.E.A.L.T.H. for Youths Lehrer Prize for Community Well Being Incubator Program to introduce minority high school and college students to the field of public health and genetic counseling and to influence positive change in their community.
+This summer, it was included in the H.E.A.L.T.H. for Youths Lehrer Prize for Community Well Being Incubator Program to introduce minority high school and college students to the field of public health and genetic counseling, and to influence positive change in their community.

-- The program also increased the presence of diverse members in the Admissions Committee to help prevent unconscious bias during application review process.
+The program has also increased the presence of diverse members in the Admission Committee to help prevent unconscious bias during application review process.